eolatham/text-graphic-generator/README.md

 4. Run `cd text-graphic-generator-webapp` to enter the repository.

-5. Run `make setup` to install all program dependencies.
+5. Run `make setup-dep` to install all program dependencies.

 6. Run `make deploy` to start the webapp.